Lemon dove

 The lemon dove or cinnamon dove (Aplopelia larvata) is a species of bird in the pigeon family Columbidae found in montane forests of sub-Saharan Africa.
 The lemon dove has a generally brownish-grey plumage with a cinnamon brown breast.
-Males have a greenish-glossed neck and white markings on the head, and females and juveniles are rather more brown and have grey facial markings.
+Adults have a greenish-glossed neck and white markings on the head, and juveniles are rather more brown with pale feather fringe barring and have greyer facial markings.
 This dove is a common species, and the International Union for Conservation of Nature has rated its conservation status as being of "least concern".

 Taxonomy

-The lemon dove was previously placed in the genus Columba but it differs from the African pigeons of the genus Columba both genetically and by its terrestrial habits.
-Some treat the Gulf of Guinea populations (São Tomé lemon-dove) as a separate species A. simplex (or C. simplex), others as subspecies of A. larvata.
+The lemon dove was previously placed in the genus Columba, but it differs from the African pigeons of the genus Columba both genetically, in which it is closer to the genus Streptopelia, and by its more strongly terrestrial habits.
+The population on the island of São Tomé in the Gulf of Guinea, usually considered a subspecies, has been treated as a separate species A. simplex (São Tomé lemon dove; syn.
+C. simplex) by some authors.